Community Involvement

 Scholarship for students at science-oriented colleges

-Each year, Hioki accepts about 10 students from colleges and vocational high schools and invites them to participate in a workplace experience program that lets them work with engineers for a period of time ranging from two weeks to four months.
-We also accept four or five students from local junior high schools for a practical study program that teaches them about topics such as soldering and tester assembly.
-Additionally, we cooperate with a program organized by the city of Ueda that gives company tours to elementary and junior high school students and their parents, offering a place for participants to learn about electricity and measuring instruments.
+Each year, Hioki invites about 20 students from colleges and vocational high schools to participate in a workplace experience program that lets them work with engineers for a period of time ranging from two weeks to four months.
+We also welcome a few junior high school students from the local community annually to participate in hands-on training activities such as soldering and assembling testers.
+In recent years, we’ve expanded our efforts through partnerships with local junior colleges and high schools, including through a Learning Consortium Agreement, to support career education through company tours and internships.
+Additionally, we participate in an Ueda city program that offers company tours to students and their parents, providing opportunities to learn about electricity and measuring instruments.

 Opening facilities to the public